-Connector/Net 6.5 and higher support the fractional seconds feature introduced in MySQL 5.6.4.
-Fractional seconds could always be specified in a date literal or passed back and forth as parameters and return values, but the fractional part was always stripped off when stored in a table column.
-In MySQL 5.6.4 and higher, the fractional part is now preserved in data stored and retrieved through SQL.
+MySQL Connector/Net 6.5 and higher support the fractional seconds feature in MySQL, where the fractional seconds part of temporal values is preserved in data stored and retrieved through SQL.
 For fractional second handling in MySQL 5.6.4 and higher, see Fractional Seconds in Time Values.
-For the behavior of fractional seconds prior to MySQL 5.6.4, see Fractional Seconds in Time Values.

 To use the more precise date and time types, specify a value